SBIG - Small Business Impact Grant

 What should I do if I don't receive an email after submitting the application's pre-screening?

 Check your spam folder for an email with the name "SLCo Small Business Impact Grant Eligibility Screening'.
-If you do not receive this email within an hour, you can submit the screening again or call the Business Relief Hotline for assistance at (385) 468-4011.

 How do I access the application?